DanielGoncalves666/Zheng-2011-Model/readme.md

-# Implementation of the Alizadeh model for Pedestrian Evacuation
+# Implementation of the Kirchner model for Pedestrian Evacuation

-This repository contains an implementation of the Alizadeh model for pedestrian evacuation using cellular automata.
-It is based on the implementation of the Varas model for pedestrian evacuation, available [here](https://github.com/DanielGoncalves666/Varas-Model.git).
+This repository contains an implementation of the Kirchner model for pedestrian evacuation using cellular automata.

-As described in the Varas model documentation, there is a notable difference between the models by both authors and this implementation: pedestrians aren't allowed to perform X movements.
-In the pedestrian evacuation process, X movements occur when two pedestrians try to move in a way that would cause them to collide in real life situations.
-To enhance realism, only one of the pedestrians is randomly allowed to move on these situations.

-The described addition can be deactivated using the `--allow-x-movement` flag.

 ## Terminology